- Excellent battery life

 It’s all relatively helpful, and it’s really nice that Motorola has added all of these tweaks and settings in the Moto app, rather than breaking them out into the user interface, and cluttering everything up — something that other manufacturers have done.

-The new, which is impressively inexpensive.
-That gets you the base model with 3GB of RAM and 32GB of storage, or you can — which I’d recommend.
+The new Motorola Moto G Power is available starting at $200, which is impressively inexpensive.
+That gets you the base model with 3GB of RAM and 32GB of storage, or you can bump up to $250 for 4GB and 64GB — which I’d recommend.
 The base model comes in silver (shown in this review), and the higher model comes in dark grey.

 After a brief pre-order period, the phones are available for purchase as of January 14, straight from the Motorola website, Amazon, Walmart, Best Buy, and more.
 Motorola’s distribution is exceptional.